cwyard/CNN_roof_materials_classification/README.md

   figures/                # Generated figures, ignored by Git by default models/                 # Trained models, ignored by Git by default
 ```
+## Environment

+The experiments were developed and tested using:

+- Python 3.10
+- TensorFlow 2.9.1
+- Keras 2.9.0

+The complete list of required packages is provided in `requirements.txt`.

 ## Installation